Creating Collectables

 Let’s make our collectable easier to see by making it rotate on the spot.

 Now we need to tell our Collision Sphere how to operate.
-Select “Sphere” in the Components menu and click the Event Graph tab above the viewport.
+Select “Sphere” in the Components menu and click the Event Graph tab above the Viewport.
 This screen allows us to program how our collectable operates.

 To add a new event, we need to right click a blank area of the Event Graph.
 Through the menu select Add Event for Sphere > Collision > Add on Component Begin Overlap.